Season of Lent

 Today, science has taught us to become cosmic in our theology.
 While Genesis still rightly reminds us that in the beginning the creative Spirit / Breath of God hovered over the waters, we now know that there occurred a great flaring forth – what scientists regrettably named “the big bang”.
 The birth of an evolutionary universe tells of ongoing action.
 Stars continue to birth, age and explode.
 And at one point, all was in place for life.
 Therefore, some authors poetically say that the Ash Wednesday blessing should be: “remember you are star dust …”

 The mystery of the universe is awe-inspiring and yet it pales in comparison to the mystery of a present, immanent, creative God who expresses God’s life within creation.
 We believe that God exists, creates, gives life, and is present to and lives within all that is.
-The new cosmology tells us that the elements and energies of the universe are interconnected, relational, changing, and accelerating.
+The new cosmology tells us that the elements and energies of the universe are interconnected, relational, evolving, and accelerating.
 The current Theology finds the fullness of God present in creation.

 Today as we prepare to enter Lent it is good to draw on that theology based on the new cosmology and to look again at the long-established practices of penance.